ColinEberhardt/assemblyscript-temporal/README.md

 AssemblyScript has minimal `Date` support, however, the JS Date API itself is terrible and people tend not to use it that often.
 As a result libraries like moment / luxon have become staple replacements.

 However, there is now a [relatively mature TC39 proposal](https://github.com/tc39/proposal-temporal) that adds greatly improved date support to JS.
-This projects explores the the feasibility of porting this library.
+This projects explores the feasibility of porting this library.

 Note, that string parsing is an important feature of any date library, and as a result, this project relies on the [assemblyscript-regex](https://github.com/ColinEberhardt/assemblyscript-regex) library.